Do you have a tooth cavity that requires cleaning and a filling? Is tooth pain causing you issues?

 The exact procedure for your tooth filling may vary based on the size, location, and type of tooth filling.
-Some small fillings can be completed with minimal preparation for the tooth and do not require an anesthetic.
+Sometimes your dentist can complete a small filling with minimal preparation to the tooth and not administer an anesthetic.
 The dental fillings process should not take more than a single visit.

 First, your dentist will prepare the tooth by removing any existing fillings and creating a stable foundation for the new filling.
-Resin fillings can be completed in one visit.
+We can complete a resin filling in one visit.
 Dr. Furgurson or White will place the composite resin on the tooth and cure it with a special light.

-Porcelain and gold tooth fillings are made in a dental laboratory and cemented into place in our Chapel Hill dentist office.
+Porcelain and gold tooth fillings are made in a dental laboratory.
+Then your dentist will cement it into place in our Chapel Hill dentist office.
 This type of filling typically takes two to three appointments.
 The dentist may place a temporary filling on the tooth to offer protection in between visits.

 Dental Filling FAQs